Skip to content

 © Krakenimages.com/stock.adobe.com

-There is a capping on prescription charges; anyone who has already paid two percent of their annual net income for prescription charges in the current calendar year is automatically exempt from prescription charges for the rest of the year.
+Prescription charges are capped.
+This means that anyone who has already paid two percent of their annual net income on prescription charges in the current calendar year is automatically exempt from prescription charges for the rest of the year.
 No application is required for this.

-The Austrian Health Insurance Fund (ÖGK) covers the costs of medical aids and aids such as hearing aids, diabetes supplies, bandages, glasses and orthopedic insoles if you have a doctor's prescription.
+The Austrian Health Insurance Fund (ÖGK) covers the costs of medical aids such as hearing aids, diabetes supplies, bandages, glasses and orthopaedic insoles if you have a doctor's prescription.

-There is no deductible for the following persons:
+There is no personal contribution for the following persons:

 • Children under the age of 15